aivantg/airtable-schema-generator/README.md

 or
 `yarn add -D airtable-schema-generator`

-2. Create a `.airtable-schema-generator.env` file.

-Create a file called `.airtable-schema-generator.env` (identical to `.env.example`) in the root of your project and fill in the values with your airtable account email and password, as well as your Airtable Base ID.
-You can find your Base ID in the API URL: airtable.com/`{baseId}`/api/docs.

-3. Add new env file to gitignore
+2. Choose a mode to use the package in

+Options:
+1. **Auto**: You will provide your username and password in a `.airtable.env` file and the schema generator will scrape the airtable API page via an automated web browser
+2. **Auto (Headless)**: Same as above, just without a visible web browser
+3. **Manual**: You manually scrape airtable API page and save to file.
+No username and password needed

-Add the line `.airtable-schema-generator.env` to your `.gitignore` file
+3. Add generator settings to your package.json file

-4. Configure the input and output folder

 In your `package.json` add the following:
 ```
 "airtable-schema-generator": {
-  "input": "path/to/input/folder",
+  "baseId": "<Airtable Base ID>",
+  "mode": "<Desired Mode>",
   "output": "path/to/output/folder"
 }
 ```

+The `output` folder is where you'd like your generated files to live.
+The mode parameter accepts "auto", "auto-headless", and "manual"

+**Other Parameters**:
+`input`: Only required if mode is set to Manual.
+Similar to `output`, specifies where `schemaRaw.json` can be found.
+Details below
+`defaultView`: You can specify a default view to use for Read requests.
+Default is "Grid View" `schemaMeta`: Where your metadata for schema generation lives.
+Details below

-specifying where your `schemaMetadata.json` file lives as the input folder and where you'd like to store your utility functions as the output folder
+specifying where your `schemaMetadata.json` file lives as the input folder and where you'd like to store your utility functions as the output folder.

+2. If using auto or auto-headless mode, create a `.airtable.env` file.

+Create a file called `.airtable.env` (identical to `.env.example`) in the root of your project and fill in the values with your airtable account email and password.
+This information is only saved on your computer in this hidden file.

+3. Add new env file to gitignore

+Add the line `.airtable.env` to your `.gitignore` file

 5. Add convenient run script